mate-academy/qa_pw_conduit_auth_test_steps/README.md

 ## Preparation

 1. Open the forked repo in VSCode.
-2. Create a new branch by running git checkout -b task_solution.
+2. Create a new branch by running `git checkout -b task_solution`.
 3. Run the installation commands:

     - `npm ci`